 We constantly remind our customers (and anyone using NPS) that it’s about the system not the score.
 Merely measuring a number from minus to plus 100 is not very helpful.
 Sure, if the number’s high, you can give yourself a pat on the back, if it’s low you might be upset.
 But how does that help your business, your product, or your customers?

-If you want to get started measuring for yourself, our free trial takes minutes to get started.
+If you want to get started measuring for yourself, take a look first at our NPS best practices.

 A Number — What is it Good for?

 Your Net Promoter Score on its own can be genuinely useful.
 But, rather than a single number, it should be assessed as a progression over time.
 If you regularly measure your NPS score, tracking increases and decreases can be meaningful.
 More so if changes are taken within the context of product development, market changes, etc.

 For example, if your product and service are unaltered, but a drop in NPS coincides with a cheaper competitor’s marketing push, you might want to consider offering discounts.
 While tracking your score this way can provide a wealth of genuinely useful information, taking advantage of the entire Net Promoter System is far more beneficial.